21.

 Commissioned in association with DRAGONFIRE LTD by the City of Birmingham for its Centenary Celebrations 1989.

-First performance in the Adrian Boult Hall, Birmingham, by the Birmingham Conservatoire Symphony Orchestra conducted by Jonathan del Mar.
+First performance in the Adrian Boult Hall, Birmingham, by the Birmingham Conservatoire Symphony Orchestra, conducted by Jonathan del Mar, on March 3rd 1989.

-Major performance on June 24th 1989 in Cannon Hill Park, Birmingham, with grand firework display by Dragonfire Ltd. Subsequent performances of the work at midsummer events at Cannon Hill Park in 1991 and 1992 to audiences of tens of thousands.
+Major performance by the same musicians on June 24th 1989 in Cannon Hill Park, Birmingham, with grand firework display by Dragonfire Ltd. Subsequent performances of the work at midsummer events at Cannon Hill Park in 1991 and 1992 to audiences of tens of thousands.

 Subsequent performers of the work include the Birmingham Conservatoire Symphony Orchestra under the direction of Leon Gee, Northamptonshire Youth Orchestra, Exeter University Symphony Orchestra, Central England Ensemble and Haybridge Community Orchestra.